-9.6 Program Changes Initiated by the College [rev. 2015-2016]
+9.6 Program Changes Initiated by the College [rev. Sept.
+2021]

-When changes are made to existing College programs and these changes affect the graduation requirements for that program, every effort will be made to minimize any adverse effects on students currently active in the program.
-Students currently active in the program will be notified in writing of the proposed changes and how these changes will affect their requirements for graduation.
+When changes are made to existing College programs and these changes affect the graduation requirements for that program, students currently active in the program will be notified in writing of the proposed changes and how these changes will affect their requirements for graduation.

-Students currently active in the program are defined as those who (a) Are currently registered as a full-time student in that program or (b) Are on an approved leave of absence from that program or (c) Are registered in the program and have earned credit within the past six months for one or more courses required for completion of that program, and have not yet met all requirements for graduation.
+Students currently active in the program are defined as those who (a) Are currently registered as a full-time student in that program or (b) Are on an approved leave of absence from that program or (c) Are registered in the program and have earned credit within the past twelve (12) months for one or more courses required for completion of that program, and have not yet met all requirements for graduation.

-Where program changes are made after publication on the St. Lawrence College website, but before newly admitted students commence their studies, each student will be informed in writing of the changes by the Associate Dean/Campus Dean.
+Where program changes are made after publication on the St. Lawrence College website, but before newly admitted students commence their studies, each student will be informed in writing of the changes by the Registrar's Office.

-9.7 Program Cancellation [rev. 2015-2016]
+9.7 Program Cancellation [rev. Sept.
+2021]